 The graves are divided into eight separate sections (‘plots’) each bordered by lime trees.
 Each grave has its own marble gravestone in the form of a cross; the graves of the dead who belonged to the Jewish faith are in the shape of a rock and carry a Star of David in the top.

 The text on each headstone mentions the name of the soldier, rank, military unit, the American state of origin and the date of death.
 Unlike the British, the Americans do not mention age on the stone.
-On the tombstones of the 486 unidentified soldiers is the text: ‘Lord in American honored glory and known to God.
+On the tombstones of the 486 unidentified soldiers is the text: “Here rests in honored glory an American Soldier known but to God.”

 We have visited this cemetery many times, also for personal reasons!
 Every time we come and we see all those white crosses we realize that there is a face to it and images us then that in every place where a cross stands a young man.
 Young men who had a whole life ahead of them, but because of the war there was an abrupt end to this.